Without IMF deal, investors wary of Egypt

 But the reforms that is likely to require, and suspicion of the Washington-based institution among some in Egypt’s political class, mean a deal is still not assured.

-“Any delay (in tackling wide budget and trade deficits) could jeopardize IMF support, triggering renewed pressure on rates and the currency and rapidly reversing the recent improvement in the near-term outlook,” HSBC said.
+“Any delay (in tackling wide budget and trade deficits) could jeopardise IMF support, triggering renewed pressure on rates and the currency and rapidly reversing the recent improvement in the near-term outlook,” HSBC said.
+(Additional reporting by Carolyn Cohn in London; Editing by Susan Fenton)